 The ISO 27001 accreditation process follows a structured series of steps designed to embed security into daily operations.
 It begins with understanding the organisation’s context, including business objectives, stakeholders, and regulatory requirements.

 Next, a detailed risk assessment is conducted to identify threats and vulnerabilities.
-Based on this assessment, security controls are selected and documented.
+Based on this assessment, security controls are selected and documented in a Statement of Applicability.
 Policies and procedures are then implemented across the organisation.

-The final stages of the ISO 27001 accreditation process involve internal audits and a formal certification audit conducted by an accredited certification body.
-Successful completion results in ISO 27001 accreditation.
+The final stages of the ISO 27001 accreditation process involve internal audits and a formal certification audit conducted by a JAS-ANZ accredited certification body.
+In Australia, certification audits must be conducted by bodies accredited by JAS-ANZ (the Joint Accreditation System of Australia and New Zealand) to ensure international recognition.
+Successful completion results in ISO 27001 certification against the 2022 edition of the standard.

 The terms ISO 27001 certification and ISO 27001 accreditation are often used interchangeably, but they refer to different aspects of compliance.
 ISO 27001 certification applies to the organisation that has implemented the standard and passed the audit.

 ISO 27001 accreditation refers to the recognition of the certification body that issues the certificate.
+In Australia, JAS-ANZ accredited bodies include SAI Global, BSI, DNV, and Bureau Veritas.
 In practice, businesses focus on achieving ISO 27001 certification, which demonstrates compliance with the standard.

 Understanding this distinction is useful when engaging auditors or discussing compliance with clients.
-Achieving ISO 27001 certification through an accredited body ensures global recognition and credibility.
+Achieving ISO 27001 certification through a JAS-ANZ accredited body ensures global recognition and credibility.

 The ISO 27001 certification process typically includes several clearly defined stages.
-The first stage is gap analysis, where current practices are assessed against ISO requirements to identify areas for improvement.
+The first stage is gap analysis, where current practices are assessed against the ISO 27001:2022 requirements to identify areas for improvement.

 Achieving ISO 27001 accreditation can be challenging without proper planning and support.
-One common issue is underestimating the time and resources required for documentation and risk assessment.
+One common issue is underestimating the time and resources required for documentation and risk assessment, particularly when updating to the 2022 edition’s revised control structure.

 Another challenge is a lack of staff awareness.
 ISO 27001 certification is not just an IT project.
 Employees at all levels must understand their role in maintaining information security.

-ISO 27001 accreditation can also provide a competitive advantage when tendering for contracts, particularly in government, healthcare, finance, and professional services sectors.
+ISO 27001 accreditation can also provide a competitive advantage when tendering for contracts, particularly in government, healthcare, finance, and professional services sectors where security assurance is increasingly a prerequisite rather than a differentiator.

 Cyber resilience is about more than preventing attacks.
 It involves detecting incidents, responding effectively, and recovering quickly.
 ISO 27001 accreditation supports this by embedding incident management and business continuity into the security framework.